This article aims to help you understand

 The Role of a Hydronic Heating Boiler

 With slab heating, the boiler is set to raise the water temperature to 50C.
-The boiler has an internal pump which circulates the hot water through the flow and return pipes to a manifold.
+The boiler has an internal pump that circulates the hot water through the flow and return pipes to a manifold.

 Slab Heating Pipework

 The flow and return pipes run from and to the boiler, to a manifold.

 The manifold is made up of a number of blocks, with each block creating a circuit of 100m of pipe covering an area of 20sqm.
 Therefore if you have an area of 100 sqm to heat then you would require 5 circuits your manifold would have 5 blocks.

 The Two Methods of Installing Hydronic Heating

 In-slab heating is when the pipework is installed within the structural slab of the building.
 We tie the pipe to a ‘sacrificial’ mesh in a spiral fashion.
 By spiraling it correctly the floor will be evenly heated and not have cold spots.
 The structural mesh is then placed on top of our pipework and the concrete is poured as per normal.
 The system is filled with water and pressurised so that it doesn’t collapse and so that if in the unlikely event it is punctured it is visible.
 On the rare occasion that slab pipes are punctured, we will conduct an emergency repair and re-pressurise the system to ensure it’s integrity.

 In-screed heating is where the pipework is installed into a screed or topping slab on top of the structural slab.
 The benefit of screed heating is that it is insulated underneath and that it is heating a much thinner slab.
 This makes it more efficient and responsive.

 Radiant Heat Transfer